rolftimmermans/zeromq-ng/README.md

 Create a new socket by calling any of the child class constructors.
 Each subclass corresponds to a ØMQ socket type:

 * **Arguments** <br/>
-  <[Object]> An optional object with options that will be set on the socket.
+  `options` <[Object]> An optional object with options that will be set on the socket.
 Any option setter can be used.

 * **Returns** <br/>
   <[Socket]> New socket of the given type.